Zvolen: Churches

 The dominant feature of the main town square in the city center is the isolated building of the Roman-Catholic parish Church of St. Elizabeth from the 14th century.
 The building was later modified in the late Gothic style around the year 1500, and subsequently in the 16th century and the 18th century in the Baroque style.

 Another important church is the Lutheran St. Trinity Church.
 A single-nave originally late Baroque building with a polygonally terminated chancel and a protruding tower from the year 1784.
 In the years 1856-1857, a tower was built according to the project of František Mikša.

 Theatre

 The Professional Theatre in central Zvolen commenced operations in 1949 under the name Stredoslovenské divadlo.
 It was reportedly chosen as one of the region's established institutions due to its contributions during the Slovak National Uprising and to bolster the cultural and industrial fabric of the city.
 Since 1954, the institution has been known as the Jozef Gregor Theatre.

+Festivals and Events

+Zvolen hosts a number of regular festivals and events.
+The Zvolen Castle Games (Zámocké hry zvolenské) is an annual professional theatre festival held in the castle courtyard.